 The following is the Save Attachment code sample from Teach Yourself Outlook in 24 Hours.

 Augusto modified Frank's code "in order to avoid file overwriting when the attachment name is the same as an existing one (i.e. details.txt on a return receipt email).
 Now, the attachments are saved in the format “SenderName.ReceivedDate.filename.ext” and then the attachment is deleted from the original email."
-Augusto's code modification (page 3)
+Augusto's code modification (page 3).
+Also on page 3, a version that deletes all attachments in the selected folder.

 To use, first create a folder under your My Documents named OLAttachments.
 Then select one or more messages and run the macro to save and remove the attachments.
 (May wish to comment out the line that deletes the attachment before testing).
 Remove or comment out the MsgBox lines after testing.